 - 1 green bell pepper, diced

 - 2 garlic cloves, minced

-- 1.5 cups shredded cheese (mozzarella, cheddar cheese or monterey jack are good choices)
+- 1 1/2 cups shredded cheese (mozzarella, cheddar cheese or Monterey jack are good choices)

-- Spread a generous amount of cheese on top of the fajitas.
+- Spread the remaining cheese over the top of the fajitas.
+(Freezing instructions begin here.)

-- Bake at 400 for 15 minutes or until cheese is melted.
+- Bake for 15-20 minutes or until cheese is melted.

 Make sure to check out our growing recipe index for more delicious recipes like this one.

 Looking for something to serve this with?
 Try our Avocado Lime Salsa!